- Children Diagnosed With Cancer: Financial and Insurance Issues

 Fake health insurance and other deceptions

 There have always been people who look to profit from the needs and hardships of others.
 Now they’re exploiting health care reform in many different ways.
-They may advertise on hand-lettered signs, post ads on Internet sites, or go door to door.
+They may advertise on hand-lettered signs, post ads on websites, or go door to door.
 They may be completely fly-by-night or they may have a legitimate-sounding 800 number.
 But there are 3 basic approaches:

 One is by offering a stripped-down insurance policy that doesn’t cover major illness.
 These policies are cheap because they make you pay for most of your own care.
 By the time you find out you have a serious illness it may be too late to get real coverage.